Thoron86/AI-Spielplatz/README.md

 ## 📍 The Venue

 The AI-Playground will be held at **ScaDS.AI**, the AI research center of **Universität Leipzig**.
-The room for the workshop is still being finalized, and we will provide more details soon.
+The room for the workshop is still being decided, and we will provide more details soon.

 ## 📅 Workshop Details